mahafuzur/LearnWeb/_posts/2015-04-23-exploring-jekyll.md

 ---
 layout: post
 title: "Exploring Jekyll"
 date: 2015-04-23
 type: snippets
-tags: jekyll css git
+tags: jekyll git
+category: jekyll
 ---
 Once Jekyll is installed you can begin to explore its functionality.
 In this post we’ll take a closer look at Jekyll’s default boilerplate site and discuss how you can use it to learn more about Jekyll.